 Testimony to the appeal of Chinese cooking is the way it has captured the imagination and respect of cooks and food lovers throughout the world.
 Many of my recipes are classic Chinese dishes.
 Some of them have my creative interpretations after adapting them to our likes and dislikes.
 Individuality, creativity and inventiveness are true characteristics associated with the nature of Chinese cooking.

 How do you describe your business?

-When describing successful businesses you can also say they have individuality, creativity and inventiveness of their character.
+When describing successful businesses, or communities, you can also say they have individuality, creativity and inventiveness of their character.
 By applying the Chinese cooking characteristics and principles to your businesses, you can come up with significantly improved outcomes.
 The unique style and simplicity of Chinese cooking provide much wisdom for us to all learn from.

 Chinese food is the ideal food for modern times, is your business ideal?

 Chinese food is commonly regarded as the ideal food for our modern times, being high in protein and complex carbohydrates and low in calories.
 Meat plays a secondary part to vegetables, particularly the starchy varieties.
 Grains are widely used, particularly rice and for making noodles along with soybeans and their derivatives.
 Most of the elements of a good diet can be combined in one single Chinese dish.
 Naturally, their cooking and eating methods are also conducive to good health.
 Recent reports are quite damming of western food, as oriental people start to eat it and put on weight.

 Naturally, their cooking and eating methods are also conducive to good health and well-being.
 Recent reports are quite damming of western food, as oriental people start to eat it, put on weight and suffer from some Western diseases.

 Creativity characteristics of Chinese food and how they apply to business